WHAT IS IN THIS LEAFLET

 If you use too much (overdose)

 The most important sign of overdose is difficulty in breathing.
-If a person using FENTANYL has abnormally slow or weak breathing, remove the patch.
+If a person using Fentanyl Sandoz has abnormally slow or weak breathing, remove the patch(es) and phone triple zero (000) for an ambulance.
 Keep the person awake by talking to them or gently shaking them every now and then.

 WHILE YOU ARE USING FENTANYL SANDOZ